TpainMcain/20-React-Portfolio/README.md

   - [Contact Me](#contact-me)

 ## Description
-This is a portfolio project built using React.
-It showcases my skills, projects, and experiences as a developer.
-The site is fully responsive and provides a clear picture of my abilities and achievements.
+This portfolio is a professional showcase of my work as a developer.
+It highlights key projects, outlines my technical skills, and provides insights into my experience.
+Designed with precision, the site offers a consistent and optimized viewing experience across all devices.

 ### Technology Stack
 * React.js